 Dr Joel Smethurst is an Associate Professor in Geotechnical Engineering within Engineering and Physical Sciences at the University of Southampton.
-He is member of the Infrastructure Research Group and is currently the Civil Engineering Year 4 Tutor.
+He is member of the Infrastructure Research Group and is currently the Director of Programmes for Civil Engineering.

 "Geotechnical Engineering underpins the transport infrastructure that we all rely on every day – my research is about ensuring that as it ages, it continues to perform for society."